Texas Contractor License Exam Guide (2026)

 Testing: TSBPE tradesman/journeyman/master exam

-TDLR contractors must maintain $300k liability insurance and register qualifying license holders.
-Cities may require additional bonds for general contracting.
+TDLR contractors must maintain at least $300,000 liability insurance and register qualifying license holders.
+Cities may require additional bonds for general contracting even when no state GC license exists.

 What's on the Texas contractor exam